 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such anemarrhena rhizomes are thought to target the Stomach, the Kidney and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Zhi Mu is thought to target the Kidney, the Lung and the Stomach.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Diabetic mice treated with Anemarrhena asphodeloides (AA) had significantly reduced blood glucose levels in an insulin tolerance test.
 Based on these results, the antidiabetic mechanism of AA may be due to decreased insulin resistance.1